Whitsundays Tourist Attractions

 The Big Mango

-Bruce Highway Mount Gordon
+Bruce Highway, Mount Gordon

 Phone: (07) 4786 4222

 It's well worth taking a visit to The Big Mango just to take your picture with this iconic, supersized fruit and to pick up the locally made Mango Ice Cream.
 Located about 4km south of Bowen, the town that was responsible for naming the delicious Bowen Mango.
-It sits beside the Bowen Visitor Information Centre and sells a variety of Mango themed souvenirs.

-Whitehaven Beach
+Whitehaven beachWhitehaven Beach

-Great Barrier Reef
+Great Barrier ReefGreat Barrier Reef

-An absolute 'must see' when visiting the Whitsundays and Northern Queensland, visitors can take in a cruise, go snorkeling, scuba diving, coral exploring or take in the views of the Reef from above on a scenic flight - there are plenty of ways to enjoy the Great Barrier Reef!
+An absolute 'must see' when visiting the Whitsundays and Northern Queensland, visitors can take in a cruise, go snorkelling, scuba diving, coral exploring or take in the views of the Reef from above on a scenic flight - there are plenty of ways to enjoy the Great Barrier Reef!

-Conway State Forest Whitsundays
+Conway State Forest, Whitsundays

 Phone: 131 304

-Website: www.derm.qld.gov.au/parks/great-walks-whitsunday/
+Website: www.nprsr.qld.gov.au

 Whitsundays Indigenous History